 Register your interest in participating in the beta.
 OCLC will confirm your participation by late February.
 Once your registration is confirmed, you will receive additional details about how to begin your use of the beta service.

-Some libraries will benefit from a better user experience if they wait until the new service is released in July 2013, due to the features that will be available.
+Some libraries will benefit from a better user experience if they wait until the new service is released in late 2013, due to the features that will be available.

-Please plan to begin using the new service after July 2013 if your library:
+Please plan to begin using the new service in late 2013 if your library:

 The required browsers for use of the new interface are:

 Please note: We are testing with a variety of operating systems, browsers (including Safari) and devices to provide access on mobile and tablet devices as well as desktop.